-AEROMEDICAL CONCERNS: Skeletal muscle weaknes, which can involve extremity, truncal or bulbar groups and typically evolves over a matter of several hours to a few days can affect flying and aircrew abilities, creating safety of flight as well as mission completion concerns.
-In the C. Miller-Fisher variant, ataxia as well as ophthalmoplegia (internal and external) accompanies the obligatory findings of areflexia.
-Dysautonomia may also be present, posing an additional concern regarding tolerance of gravitational force changes, blood pressure, and cardiac rhythm disturbances that may be especially life-threatening in the aviation environment.
+AEROMEDICAL CONCERNS: Muscle weakness (including extremities, axial or bulbar groups), sensory changes or ataxia evolving over several hours to days that can affect flying and aircrew abilities, creating safety of flight as well as mission completion concerns.
+The Miller-Fisher variant is comprised of ataxia, areflexia, and ophthalmoplegia (internal and external).
+Even subtle ophthalmoplegia may cause double vision and presents a safety of flight concern.
+Autonomic dysfunction may also be present, posing an additional concern regarding tolerance of gravitational force changes, blood pressure and heart rate variability, and cardiac rhythm disturbances that may be especially life-threatening in the aviation environment.
+Pain is also a common presenting feature that may be the initial presenting sign and persist beyond the acute course of the disease.
+Recurrence of symptoms is uncommon, and an alternative diagnosis should be considered.